ianchak/stati/docs-site/site/getting-started/index.md

 # Getting Started with Stati

-Stati is a modern static site generator built with TypeScript and powered by Vite.
+Stati is a modern static site generator built with TypeScript.
 It's designed to be fast, minimal, and developer-friendly while providing powerful features like Incremental Static Generation (ISG).

 ## What makes Stati different?

 - **TypeScript-first**: Full type safety for configuration and templates
-- **Vite-powered**: Lightning-fast development and optimized builds
+- **Fast builds**: Lightning-fast development and optimized builds
 - **ISG support**: Incremental Static Generation with intelligent caching
 - **Minimal dependencies**: Focused and lightweight
 - **Developer experience**: Hot reload, fast builds, and great tooling